mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--slurm-save-dir` (Default value = `.`) An absolute or relative path to the directory where Slurm scripts should be saved.

+#### Read Mode

+> A more detailed description of the following arguments can be found {ref}`here<testbed-read-mode>`.

+In {ref}`read mode <testbed-read-mode>`, the following mandatory arguments must be specified:

+- `--input-dir` An absolute or relative path to a directory that contains a `metadata.yml` file that has been saved by a previous experiment.

 ### Dataset

 The following mandatory arguments must always be given to specify the dataset that should be used, as well as the location where it should be loaded from.